 EBITDA and Adjusted EBITDA.
 We define EBITDA as net income before interest expense, net, income tax expense (benefit), and depreciation and amortization.
-We define Adjusted EBITDA as net income before interest expense, net, income tax expense (benefit), and depreciation and amortization, further adjusted for losses on debt extinguishment and financing transactions, transaction costs, costs and fees associated with investments in our strategic initiatives, gains and losses on the disposal of assets, and stock-based compensation expense.
-For a reconciliation of net income to EBITDA and Adjusted EBITDA and Adjusted EBITDA as non-GAAP measures and how we utilize them, see footnote 2 below.
+We define Adjusted EBITDA as net income before interest expense, net, income tax expense (benefit), and depreciation and amortization, with further adjustments for losses on debt extinguishment and financing transactions, transaction costs, costs and fees associated with investments in our strategic initiatives, and stock-based compensation expense.
+For a reconciliation of net income to EBITDA and Adjusted EBITDA and for further discussion of EBITDA and Adjusted EBITDA as non-GAAP measures and how we utilize them, see footnote 2 below.

 Adjusted Net Income and Adjusted Earnings Per Diluted Share.
-We define Adjusted net income as net income adjusted for losses on debt extinguishment and financing transactions, transaction costs, costs and fees associated with investments in our strategic initiatives, gains and losses on the disposal of assets, and related tax adjustments that management believes are not indicative of the Company's core operating results or business outlook over the long-term.
+We define Adjusted net income as net income adjusted for losses on debt extinguishment and financing transactions, transaction costs, costs and fees associated with investments in our strategic initiatives, and related tax adjustments that management believes are not indicative of the Company's core operating results or business outlook over the long-term.
 We define Adjusted earnings per diluted share as Adjusted net income divided by weighted average diluted share count.
 For a reconciliation of net income to Adjusted net income and for further discussion of Adjusted net income and Adjusted earnings per diluted share as non-GAAP measures and how we utilize them, see footnote 3 below.

-The following table sets forth our key performance indicators for the fiscal years ended December 31, 2022 and December 25, 2021 (in thousands, except unit data):
+The following table sets forth our key performance indicators for the fiscal years ended December 30, 2023 and December 31, 2022 (in thousands, except unit data):